Click the "+" after a question to view the answer...

 We schedule standardized patient events for medical and nursing students year round.
-An event can last one day or up to 10 days (usually not consecutive), and the work is usually in the afternoon and early evening in order to accommodate students’ class schedule.
-Often, we have events on a weekday morning, and once in a while on a Saturday.
-If we do not contact you immediately for work, that doesn't mean we are not interested in utilizing your talents.
-Rather, it may indicate we are not scheduled in the near future to do an event that matches your particular demographics, skills, experience, etc.
+An event can last one day or up to 10 days (usually not consecutive), and the programs are scheduled to accommodate students’ class schedule.
+Often, we have events on weekday mornings, and once in a while on a Saturday.
+Since all of our programming needs are based on patient demographics, skills, experience, etc., if we do not contact you immediately it means we do not have any programs currently that match your particular demographics, skills, experience, etc.

 Each SP for a particular event is carefully screened to determine how to best use their skills or attributes.
-As an SP you are expected to learn “Facts” about the case that you will be portraying.
+As an SP you are expected to learn “Facts” about the case that you will portray.
 These “Facts” are just like the facts in your own personal situation, except they are not about you; they are about the fictitious person that you are portraying.
-You will be expected to memorize these “Facts.”
+You will be expected to memorize this information.
 Your portrayal of the case will be much like when you visit your own health care provider, except you will respond to a student’s questions with the “Facts” that you have memorized.

-Training time for individual roles varies from 5-15 hours and includes independent study as well as group training sessions led by senior coordinators, trainers, and clinical faculty.
-During the training sessions, SPs study the learning objectives developed by the faculty, practice their role, receive instruction on feedback skills, role-play with other SPs and, finally, undergo a “dry run” with clinical faculty.
+Training time for individual roles varies from 5-15 hours and includes independent study as well as group training sessions led by senior program coordinators, trainers, and clinical faculty.
+During the training sessions, SPs study the learning objectives developed by the faculty, practice their role, receive instruction on feedback skills, role-play with other SPs and, finally, undergo a “dry run” with clinical faculty or staff.

 Although this job is very rewarding, it is not easy nor is it for everybody.
 It requires intense concentration while being interviewed and examined.
 You must be able to maintain not only the patient’s character but also simulate their physical condition during an encounter.
 After the encounter, recall of the student’s performance is necessary in order to fill out a computerized checklist.
 You may also be required to provide verbal feedback directly to the student.
 In order to provide every student with the same experience, you will perform these steps repeatedly throughout the entire event.
 Being an SP takes energy, memorization, discipline, attention to detail, and excellent communication skills.

 Click on the Standardized Patient Profile form located to the left and fill it out.
-You can either email this to me at (firstname.lastname@example.org) or mail it to my attention at the following address:
+You can either email this to Suzy Austin at (email@example.com) or mail it to my attention at the following address: